Kehinde Andrews: Journalism, media appearances, and personal views

 Andrews regularly appears in the media discussing issues of race and racism, colonialism and slavery, and British nationalism.
-He contributes to The Guardian, The Independent, New Statesman, CNN, OpenDemocracy, and often appears as a guest on the BBC and Good Morning Britain.
+He contributes to The Guardian, The Independent, New Statesman, CNN, openDemocracy, and often appears as a guest on the BBC and Good Morning Britain.

-In 2016, Andrews criticized universities in the United Kingdom for institutional racism, specifically the lack of diversity in students' assigned readings.
+In 2016, Andrews criticised universities in the United Kingdom for institutional racism, specifically the lack of diversity in students' assigned readings.

-In 2019, Andrews appeared on Good Morning Britain, where he argued that the Royal Air Force bombing of Nazi Germany constituted a war crime and equated the racial views of Winston Churchill to those of Adolf Hitler.
+In 2019, Andrews appeared on Good Morning Britain, on which he argued that the Royal Air Force bombing of Nazi Germany constituted a war crime and equated the racial views of Winston Churchill to those of Adolf Hitler.

 Andrews narrated the 2018 film The Psychosis of Whiteness, which explores race and racism through cinematic representations of the slave trade.

-In July 2019, Andrews criticized the idea that prominent non-white members of the Conservative Party automatically represent racial progress, saying that a "cabinet packed with ministers with brown skin wearing Tory masks represents the opposition of racial progress".
+In July 2019, Andrews criticised the idea that prominent non-white members of the Conservative Party automatically represent racial progress, saying that "a cabinet packed with ministers with brown skin wearing Tory masks represents the opposite of racial progress".

-In 2020, he was interviewed by the Los Angeles Review of Books discussing Malcolm X and the question of violence in Black radicalism.
+In 2020, he was interviewed by the Los Angeles Review of Books, discussing Malcolm X and the question of violence in Black radicalism.

 In June 2021, Andrews described Elizabeth II as "the number one symbol of white supremacy in the entire world".
 Following her death in September 2022, he called for the abolition of the monarchy.

-In September 2024, Andrews was investigated by police for using a racial slur against the Black political commenter Calvin Robinson.
+In September 2024, Black political commenter Calvin Robinson reported Andrews to the police for allegedly using a racial slur against him.
+The professor was investigated by the West Midlands Police, which, following a voluntary interview with Andrews during which he explained his academic work, dropped the probe.
+In an interview with The Independent, Andrews said, "'house negro' is a political critique and has never been used as a racial slur" and criticised the police for "criminalising Black and brown people" and the criminalisation of Black thought.
+Months before the police investigation, the Metropolitan Police had contacted Andrews for advice for a Crown Prosecution Service (CPS) review for an investigation into an alleged hate crime, in which a British Asian woman held a placard depicting Rishi Sunak and Suella Braverman as coconuts.
+Andrews declined to take part in the review, explained to the police why he believed this use of "coconut" was not a racial slur, and urged the police and CPS to drop the investigation.
+The police and CPS pursued the conviction but the woman was found not guilty.

 While critiquing books written by academics as a "con", Andrews said the work of many academics is "devastatingly bad" and stated one of his peers had written something so bad that "he writes like he has a brain injury".

+On 6 August 2026, Andrews appeared on the Radio 4 Today programme, defending the black professor Jason Arday, who had been subject to significant controversy over plagiarism.